j-mcnally/capistrano-slack/README.markdown

 set :slack_application, "Rocketman"
-set :slack_username, "Elton John" set :slack_emoji, ":rocket:"
+set :slack_username, "Elton John" set :slack_emoji, ":rocket:" set :slack_deploy_defaults, true #gem provides the standared before and after callbacks deploy:starting and deploy:finished deploy of set to false and provide your own.
+#example slack:starting and slack:finished are the only defaults provided in the gem.
 ```

 You can obtain your `webhook_token` from the integrations section of the team page in Slack.